shargent152/Calculator/README.md

 ![landscapecal](https://github.com/shargent152/Calculator/assets/125781283/4793a6cd-867d-4388-9105-8180e9ba6ffd)
 ## Notes
-onset is a very powerful tool but can be very hard to understand at first everything else was fairly easy because it was the same as the orgianl calculator
+onset is a very powerful tool but can be very hard to understand at first everything else was fairly easy because it was the same as the original calculator

 ## License